Car Loan Refinancing

-- You can make your balloon payment more manageable.
+- You could make your balloon payment more manageable.
 If you are currently paying off a balloon scheme loan, you will have to cover a lump sum when your loan ends.
 Refinancing can allow you to pay off your balloon payment over an extended period if you aren’t able to pay the lump sum.

-- You can sign up with a better lender.
+- You could sign up with a better lender.
 Not all lenders are created equal.
 Some offer discounts on other products when you sign up for a car loan, better customer service, easier account management and add-ons that may not have been available with your previous lender.

-- You can convert your car’s LTA classification to drive for Grab.
+- You could convert your car’s LTA classification to drive for Grab.
 If your car was purchased for personal use and under auto-financing, the car would be under LTA classification P10 or P11.
 To drive for Grab, you would need to convert to Z10 or Z11 under LTA’s car classification.
 Unfortunately, you cannot convert the classification unless you’ve cleared the original car loan.
 By refinancing, your new lender can assist you with the conversion.

 How does refinancing a car loan work?

 Refinancing your car loan means simply switching to a different lender that may be able to offer you lower rates, fewer fees or easier repayment options to help you pay off your loan sooner.
 If done correctly, refinancing your car loan can potentially save you money.

 To ensure that you get the best refinancing option, it’s important to compare all available car loan refinancing options – and understanding the full fees and charges of moving to a new deal – before making the decision to switch.